tiprankstipranks

 Competition - Risk 1

 We face significant and increasing competition in the rapidly evolving financial services industry.
-We operate in a highly competitive environment, in which we compete on the basis of a number of factors,including customer service, quality and variety of products and services, price, interest rates on loans and deposits, innovation,technology, ease of use, reputation, and transaction execution.
-While our main competition continues to come from other Puerto Rico banks and financial institutions, we face increased competition from non-Puerto Rico institutions as emerging technologies and the growth of e-commerce have significantly reduced geographic barriers.
-These technologies have also made it easier for non-depositary institutions to offer products and services that traditionally were banking products and allowed non-traditional financial service providers and technology companies to provide electronic and internet-based financial solutions and services.
+We operate in a highly competitive environment, in which we compete on the basis of a number of factors, including customer service, quality and variety of products and services, price, interest rates on loans and deposits, innovation, technology,ease of use, reputation, and transaction execution.
+While our main competition continues to come from other Puerto Rico banks and financial institutions, we face increased competition from non-Puerto Rico institutions, as emerging technologies and the growth of e-commerce have significantly reduced geographic barriers.
+These technologies have also made it easier for non-depositary institutions to offer products and services that were traditionally considered banking products and allowed non-traditional financial service providers and technology companies to provide electronic and internet-based financial solutions and services.
 Increased competition could create pressure to lower prices, fees, commissions or credit standards on our products and services, which could adversely affect our financial condition and results of operations.
-Increased competition could also create pressure to raise interest rates on deposits, which could also impact our financial condition and results of operations.
+Increased competition could also create pressure to raise interest rates on deposits or increase deposit attrition, which could negatively impact our business, financial condition, liquidity results of operations or capital position.

 Sales & Marketing - Risk 1